kcramer/HIBPKit/README.md

 HIBPKit is a Swift framework to query the [Have I Been Pwned?](https://haveibeenpwned.com/) database.

+HIBPKit supports the v3 API.
+In order to query breaches, you will need to acquire an [API key](https://haveibeenpwned.com/API/Key) and provide it when you initialize the service.

 It supports these queries:

 * Check if a password was found in a breach.